mac-can/mac-can.github.io/_pages/drivers.md

 {% endif %}
 {% endfor %}

-## CAN Leaf Interfaces from Kvaser
+## USB CAN Interfaces from Kvaser

 The Swedish company Kvaser AB supplies advanced CAN solutions to engineers designing and deploying systems for manifold areas of applications.
 They offer a wide range of CAN hardware and CAN software, mainly for applications under Windows but also under Linux.
-A macOS user-space driver for CAN Leaf Interfaces from Kvaser is provided by UV&nbsp;Software.
+A macOS user-space driver for USB CAN Interfaces from Kvaser is provided by UV&nbsp;Software.

 {% for page in site.pages %}
 {% if page.type == 'driver' and page.tag == 'MacCAN-KvaserCAN' %}